resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 The *Object Store* is an ideal replacement for the usb sticks that some people tend to carry around with them: any file that you give it is backed up in at least triplicate.
-You can upload and download files via your browser: and you can share them with the world.
+You can upload and download files from any browser: and you can share the files with the world.

 *Allocations* is an important tab: Once you’ve messed around in your personal project, and found that it’s not big enough for serious work, this is where you come.
 It’s basically an online form that allows you to apply for a proper